cwainner/portfolio/README.md

 ## Setup/Installation Requirements

 _Please make sure all files are in the correct folder:_
-_html files should be in the top folder_
+_html files should be in the top folder,_
-_css files should be in the css folder_
+_css files should be in the css folder,_
-_any images should be in the img folder_
+_any images should be in the img folder._

 ## Known Bugs